Meetings

 Creating a meeting

-To create a meeting you need to be logged in as a team lead or assistant team lead.
+To create a meeting you need to log in as an administrator.

-1. Go to the administrator's panel and find your assembly
+1. Go to the administrator's panel at https://community.mautic.org/admin and find your assembly

 2. Click on the meetings component

-3. Click new meeting and fill out the form - check the Decidim documentation for guidance on the different form fields.
+3. Click new meeting and fill out the form - review the Decidim documentation for guidance on the different form fields.

 4. Ensure that you select the 'open in a new tab' option in the embed dropdown when using online meeting links such as Zoom.